department-of-veterans-affairs/va.gov-team/products/content/resources-and-support-author-pilot/hypotheses.md

 - Does a lack of dashboard-level orientation confuse the editorial workflow?
 - From the moment a user logs in, what steps do they take to complete the tasks?
 - What pain points exist in the CMS for the content workflow?
+- Do users know where to find what they need?

 ## Hypothesis 8: Users will have difficulties understanding how the CMS content creation process relates to the front-end website and design.

 ### What we want to learn:
 - What difficulties will users face as they move throught the CMS to create their content?